mvaganov/CmdLineAsteroids/notes.md

 notice I'm again using `public static` functions, and calling a common function that has the logic written once
 	In most cases, computer programmers focus on having a Single Point Of Truth wherever possible, even at the cost of performance.
 	Being undisciplined about a Single Point of Truth leads to technical debt, which is an Invisible Wizard Problems that I'm trying to avoid in this tutorial.
-	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug.
+	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug, or a need to change.
 		This creates less confusion, and less cognitive load.
-	It is true that inlining, or writing the function again, will improve runtime speed.
+	It is true that inlining, or writing the function again in place, will improve runtime speed.
-		But the runtime speed improvement is tiny compared to the lost programmer time when reading, writing, and fixing the code.
+		But the runtime speed improvement is tiny compared to the lost programmer time when reading, writing, and modifying the code.
 	Single Point Of Truth is an optimization for the Programmer, not for the computer.
-		This is right to do because most of the time, the programmer's costs is much higher than runtime costs for the computer.
+		This is right to do because usually, the programmer's time costs are much higher than runtime costs for the computer.

-Width and Height are public properties, which are methods that look like functions. these only use get methods.
-	You'll see set properties later in the tutorial.

-Also, notice how I am naming my variables.
-I make my public variables capitalized, which is the standard for C# properties.
-	I do this intentionally, with the understanding that these variables should actually be private members with public property accessors.
-	If I were doing this tutorial myself, I would convert public members into a private members with public property get and set methods.
-	I am leaving the variables public because it is easier for you to copy, and will make no functional difference to the syntax.

-In my coding style, lowercase member variables are explicitly primitives, which should actually not be accessed publicly,
-	unless the class is a datastructure that exists solely to wrap around those members, like the `Vec2` struct.

 ### scene
 writing and compiling program.cs